 Our Members and Staff

-At present, about 200 recognized scientists are Full Members or Corresponding Members of the academy.
-Over 150 members of staff work in the academy’s research projects and in the administration.
+At present, about 200 recognized scientists are Full Members or Corresponding Members of the Academy.
+About 120 researchers are employed in the various projects of the Academy while about 30 staff work in its administration.

 Long Term Research Projects